Home / 6WIND Solutions / 6WIND vRouters vs Cisco ASR Routers: Software Performance Rivals Hardware

 Standard hardware routers as we know them today have been available since Cisco’s introduction in the 1980s.
 They deliver very high performance, but at a significant expense.

-For over a decade now, virtual routers, or software routers, such as Vyatta’s vRouter, VyOS and other Linux routers, presented an alternative to hardware routers through software that can be installed on COTS servers.
+For over a decade now, Virtual Border Routers, or software routers, such as Vyatta’s vRouter, VyOS and other Linux routers, presented an alternative to hardware routers through software that can be installed on COTS servers.

 However, there was a huge performance gap between software and hardware solutions.
 We see this firsthand with customers who call us because their software router performance maxes out at 1 Gbps.